lachjs/DissonanceLib/README.md

 # DissonanceLib

-A library of psychoacoustic dissonance curves together with harmonic analysis functions for SuperCollider .
+A library of psychoacoustic dissonance curves together with harmonic analysis functions for SuperCollider.
 Psychoacoustic and harmonic math to numbers and collections.

 DissonanceLib depends on quarks: MathLib, VectorSpace and ZArchive.
 Optionally, the GNUPlot quark (and GNUPlot itself!) need to be installed in order to plot harmonic spaces and fields in PitchSet